top of page

 How to Create a Plan to Manage Your Child’s Impulsivity

-Developing a plan to address your child's impulsivity can be a helpful way to stay focused and consistent.
-Here are some steps you can take to create a plan:
+Creating a plan to help your child manage impulsivity can be a great way to stay on track and be consistent.
+Here are some steps you can take to make a plan:

-• Identify the behaviors you want to address: Make a list of the specific behaviors that you want to help your child change, such as hitting, yelling, or interrupting.
+• Identify the behaviors to focus on: Start by making a list of the specific behaviors you want to work on, like hitting, yelling, or interrupting.
+This helps you target what needs attention.

-• Set goals: Determine what you want your child to achieve and set specific goals for them to work towards.
-Make sure that the goals are achievable and measurable.
+• Set clear, realistic goals: Think about what you want your child to achieve and set simple, achievable goals for them.
+Make sure the goals are easy to track so you can see progress.

-• Implement the plan: Put the plan into action and be consistent in your approach.
-Monitor your child's progress and adjust the plan as needed.
+• Put the plan into action: Start using the plan and stay consistent with your approach.
+Keep an eye on your child’s progress, and don’t hesitate to tweak the plan if needed.

 Wrapping Up